pretorh/seriesinfo-nameparser/README.md

     - int/undef. year number if the show name included it
 - match
     - string. name of the type of match used

+## Type of matches

+The following types of matches are catered for:

+- `show 1 2 title`
+- `show S01E02 title`
+- `show 01x02 title`

+All of these are for 'show', season 1, episode number 2, 'title'